John-Kostick/vzome-sharing/_posts/2022-05-08-Five-Cube-Systems-10-07-38.md

  <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/08/10-39-14-Five-Cube-expansion/Five-Cube-expansion.png" />
 </vzome-viewer>

+For a different rendering, see [5 Cartesian Systems Emerging](https://skfb.ly/6WOOo)

 The Great Rhombicosidodecahedron can be seen as a zonohedron with 15 zones.
 Its decagon and hexagon faces are dissected into rhombi, following zones.
 This is shown with edges colored to indicate parallel directions matching the 5 sets that originate as edges of cubes.
 There is not only one way to make these dissections.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"